blackducksoftware/hub-detect-ws/README.md

 This service is IN DEVELOPMENT / not ready for production use.
 Anything (including endpoint names) might change before it is released.

-# Quick Start in a Minikube Environment
+# Running in a Minikube Environment

-Requirements: bash, minikube, java 8, curl, port 8080, 8081, 8082, 8083.
+Requirements: bash, minikube, java 8, curl, ports 8080, 8081, 8082, 8083.
 The directory ~/hub-detect-ws will be created.

 If you start Minikube in advance, Minikube should be started with `--memory 8000` (or more).
 If Minikube is not running, it will be started automatically with `--memory 8000`.
 The provided scripts will create and use namespace hub-detect-ws, and dir ~/hub-detect-ws.